alsalafiyyah/alsalafiyyah.github.io/_posts/walabara/2020-07-27-ruling-on-muslims-christians-exchanging-congratulations.md

 layout: post
 title: "Ruling on Muslims and Christians exchanging congratulations"
 publisher: "alsalafiyyah@icloud.com"
-source: "Fatawa Al-Lajnah Al-Da'imah of KSA no. 18476-2"
+source: "Fatawa Al-Lajnah Al-Da'imah of KSA, Fatwa no. 18476, Question 2"
-category: [walabara, mawlids]
+category: [fatwas,walabara, mawlids,festivals]
-hijri: Dhul-Hijjah 6, 1441 AH
+hijri: Dhul-Hijjah 6, 1441
 lang: en
 locale: en
 note: true
-uid: ruling-on-muslims-christians-exchanging-congratulations
 excerpt: "It is not permissible to greet Christians or other disbelievers on their festivals and religious occasions, for this will be a sort of encouraging them in their falsehood and sharing in their sin."
 muftis:
   chairman: